Breakthrough/PySceneDetect/README.md

 A Python/OpenCV-Based Video Scene Cut Detector
 ----------------------------------------------------------

 PySceneDetect is a command-line tool which analyzes a video, looking for scene changes or cuts.
-The output timecodes can then be used with antoher tool (e.g. `ffmpeg`, `mkvmerge`) to split the video up into individual clips.
+The output timecodes can then be used with another tool (e.g. `ffmpeg`, `mkvmerge`) to split the video up into individual clips.
 Note that PySceneDetect is currently in alpha and under development (see Current Status below for details).

 Download & Requirements